Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 }

-Once configured the FreeRadius LDAP module, enable the module by issuing the following commands.
+Once the FreeRadius LDAP module is configured, enable the module by issuing the following commands.

 cd /etc/freeradius/3.0/mods-enabled